Winter Meetings in Vancouver - Know Before You Go!

 - There’s lots to see on the stage during winter!
 Catch the festive East Van Panto: Little Red Riding Hood at The Cultch, Kinky Boots at the Queen Elizabeth Theatre, or Arts Club Theatre Company’s royally entertaining production of The Audience.

 - If you’re looking to add some rhythm to your Vancouver visit, the city’s music scene is at the ready.
 Jazz lovers should head to Frankie’s where they’ll find live music four nights per week.
 Looking for something heavier?
-Check out listings for the Commodore Ballroom, Vogue Theatre, and the Orpheum.
+Check out listings for the Commodore Ballroom and the Orpheum.

 - Vancouver’s winter festival schedule runs the gamut, from holiday celebrations and the Winter Solstice Lantern Festival, through to the multidisciplinary PuSh International Performing Arts Festival, and the JFL Northwest comedy festival, as well as Chinese New Year festivities celebrated among Vancouver’s sizeable Asian community.

 - Watching sport in winter comes down to one thing: hockey!
-Check out the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena, or the city’s WHL’s team, the Vancouver Giants playing out in Langley.
+Check out the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena.
 If you’re not able to score tickets, the next best thing is to catch a game on the big screen, surrounded by local diehard fans.
 Try the Shark Club, The Charles Bar or The Blackbird.

 - For a full calendar of events as well as purchasing tickets, head over to Tickets Tonight.
 Or stop by their booth in the Tourism Vancouver Visitor Centre for day-of, half-price tickets!